ga-curriculum/computer-science-recursion/exercise/README.md

 }
 ```

-> **Important note:** Make sure you RETURN the recursive function call, otherwise the final return value won't go beyond the second-to-last recursive call.
+> Don’t forget to return the recursive function call!
+Otherwise, the final return value won’t go beyond the second-to-last recursive call.
 Each recursive call needs to return the value of the next call, so the end result gets passed back up the chain to the very first call of the function (the base case).

+In your `recursion.js`, test your function with the array `[2, 4, 5, 8]`.
+(We’ll do the math for you: You should get `19`.)

 ## Recursive Helper Functions